apache/doris/docs/en/docs/lakehouse/multi-catalog/jdbc.md

 > 2. Local absolute path.
 For example, `file:///path/to/mysql-connector-java-5.1.47.jar`.
 Please place the Jar file package in the specified paths of FE/BE node.
 >
 > 3. HTTP address.
 For example, `https://doris-community-test-1308700295.cos.ap-hongkong.myqcloud.com/jdbc_driver/mysql-connector-java-5.1.47.jar`.
 The system will download the Driver file from the HTTP address.
 This only supports HTTP services with no authentication requirements.

+> `only_specified_database`:
+>
+> When the JDBC is connected, you can specify which database/schema to connect.
+For example, you can specify the DataBase in mysql `jdbc_url`; you can specify the CurrentSchema in PG `jdbc_url`. `only_specified_database` specifies whether only the database specified to be synchronized.
+>
+> If you connect the Oracle database when using this property, please  use the version of the jar package above 8 or more (such as ojdbc8.jar).

 ## Query